aerobless/IntTe_RedditClone/README.md

  + Users can login with a username & password
  + Users can submit links (called submissions)
  + Upvote or downvote submissions
- + Users are limited to one up- or downvote per submission, they're allowed to change their vote at any time.
+ + Users are limited to one up- or downvote per submission, they're allowed to change their vote at any time
  + Add comments to submissions
+ + Hierarchical comments (or comments of comments of comments .. :P)
  + The number of upvotes is displayed for each submission
+ + The number of comments is displayed below the submission
+ + All submissions and comments are sorted based on their number of upvotes
- + The server application is capable of starting a separate thread to backup its data as XML file to disk and to load that data on the next restart.
+ + The server application is capable of starting a separate thread to backup its data as XML file to disk and to load that data on the next restart
  + RedditClone utilises Ajax wherever possible to reduce user-wait-time to a minimum.
 (Examples of Ajax are: Up/Downvotes, the submission panel & the login-action)

 ##Time Tracking